 The 796 poems are printed on transparent vellum and held in a handmade oak box.
 MOTHERBABYHOME is also published as a reader’s edition book.
 Both are available from zimZalla Avant Objects.

-The poetry-object has so far been acquired by the National Poetry Library (UK), University College Dublin Special Collections, and the Brotherton Library Special Collections at the University of Leeds.
+The poetry-object is held by the National Poetry Library (UK), University College Dublin Special Collections, Cardiff University Special Collections, and the Brotherton Library Special Collections at the University of Leeds.

 Kimberly has written about Tuam and poetic language for The Irish Times.

 The St Mary’s Mother and Baby Home was run by the Bon Secours Sisters on behalf of the Irish State to house unmarried mothers and their children.
 The location of the graves of 796 infants and children who died in the Home between between 1926 and 1961 is unknown, though local knowledge, the research of local historian Catherine Corless, and recent excavations point to a field near the old site of the Home, as well as the likelihood that some children were illegally adopted.
 International media attention in 2014 led to the Irish government’s Commission of Investigation into Mother and Baby Homes, which is still underway.

 MOTHERBABYHOME is a 796-page ‘report’ comprised of conceptual and visual poetry.
 An excavation of voices, the poems are composed entirely of text taken from historical archives and contemporary sources related to the Home, including files given to Kimberly by Catherine Corless.

 Poems from MOTHERBABYHOME have appeared in Banshee, Blackbox Manifold, gorse, para·text, Paris Lit Up, Poetry Ireland, Poetry Wales, thosethatthis, and in Laudanum’s Chapbook Anthology Volume Two.
 They were filmed for University College Dublin’s Poetry Reading Archive.